 - Courses were pursued at an accredited college or university;

-- Upon evaluation of class syllabi by the appropriate departmental chairperson, courses proposed for transfer credit have been determined to be comparable in content to courses at Providence College;
+- Upon evaluation of course descriptions or class syllabi by the appropriate departmental chairperson, courses proposed for transfer credit have been determined to be comparable in content to courses at Providence College;

 In order to be considered for credit, coursework must have been completed no later than ten years prior to matriculation.
 Exceptions to this regulation will be handled on an individual basis.
 No transfer credit is granted for physical education, health, correspondence or ROTC courses, or for such activities as internships, independent study, orientation, choir, band, or student service.
 Students accepted for transfer to Providence College will receive a tentative class standing at the time of notification of admission.
 Receipt of an official, final transcript of any courses in progress at the time of acceptance will confirm the advanced standing noted in the letter of acceptance.

-In the acceptance packet, students will receive a Transfer Equivalency Worksheet which is a record of all of the student’s credit-bearing courses with a minimum grade of “C” or better from other accredited institutions and have been reviewed for transfer credit to Providence College.
+Shortly after admitted students receive their admission decision, they will receive a Transfer Equivalency Worksheet which is a record of all of the student’s credit-bearing courses with a minimum grade of “C” or better from other accredited institutions and have been reviewed for transfer credit to Providence College.
 If students have submitted all of the documentation necessary to provide a complete evaluation of transfer credit, they will also receive a Degree Audit which is an unofficial academic evaluation which explains how transferrable courses count toward the requirements in the intended degree program.